sahiljhawar/SWVO/CONTRIBUTING.md

     python -m pytest tests/io
     ```
 All new code should include tests when applicable.
+> [!NOTE]
+> Tests may occasionally fail due to JSON parsing errors or server timeouts.
+These failures are not critical.
+Contributors should ensure that the implemented feature functions correctly and does not break any related functionality.
 ## Pull Requests
 1. Push your branch:
     ```bash